splitvent/splitvent.github.io/stage1.md

 subtitle: Simulation model development
 ---

-We designed an electrical circuit as an analogue to the ventilator, this simulated connecting the ventilator to the two patients and the lungs of each patient.
-In mapping from the air flow to an electrical circuit we equate volume to charge, flow to current, pressure to voltage, resistance to resistance and compliance to capacitance.
-We will use this model to test the splitter in various different configurations and can simulate varying physiology and disease process (varying compliance/ resistance) in the 2 lung models.
+We have designed an electrical circuit as an analogue to the ventilator, simulating ventilator splitting.
+In mapping air flow to an electrical circuit we equate volume to charge, flow to current, pressure to voltage, resistance to resistance and compliance to capacitance.
+We will use this model to test ventilator splitting in various different configurations whilst varying lung physiology and disease processes (varying compliance/resistance) in the 2 lung models.

 ### Results so far